akkartik/mu/subx/Readme.md

 computer.
 (Think of the name as short for "sub-x86".)
 Instructions operate on a few registers:

-* 6 general-purpose 32-bit registers: EAX, EBX, ECX, EDX, ESI and EDI
+* Six general-purpose 32-bit registers: EAX, EBX, ECX, EDX, ESI and EDI
-* 2 additional 32-bit registers: ESP and EBP (I suggest you only use these to manage the call stack.)
+* Two additional 32-bit registers: ESP and EBP (I suggest you only use these to manage the call stack.)
-* 3 bit-size _flag_ registers for conditional branching:
+* Three 1-bit _flag_ registers for conditional branching:
   - zero/equal flag ZF
   - sign flag SF
   - overflow flag OF

-SubX programs consist of instructions like `89/copy`, `01/add`, `39/compare`
+SubX programs consist of instructions like `89/copy`, `01/add`, `3d/compare`
 and `52/push-ECX` which modify these registers as well as a byte-addressable memory.
 For a complete list of supported instructions, run `subx help opcodes`.